NEWS

 All members have a duty of care to one another to ensure we work in a safe and a virus-free environment.

-• Friday morning tea starts at 10am – arrive at 9am for a spot of weeding then down tools for a cuppa.
+• Friday morning tea starts at 10am – arrive at 9am for a spot of weeding around the gardens, then down tools for a cuppa.

-• All members MUST sign in and out of the attendance book every time they visit the Gardens and use the QR code to check in each time they attend.
+• All members MUST sign in and out of the attendance book every time they visit the Gardens as per NCC Landcare requirements.

-• Covered shoes MUST be worn at all times – no open shoes, thongs, flipflops or bare feet – this is a requirement of Newcastle Council.
-Any member found to have incorrect footwear will be asked to leave.
+• Covered shoes MUST be worn at all times – no open shoes, thongs, flipflops or bare feet – this is a requirement of NCC Landcare.
+Any member found to have incorrect footwear will be asked to leave the gardens.

-• Bring garden tools from home where possible – club tools are available on Friday mornings from 9am – 11am.
+• Bring garden tools from home where possible – club tools are available on Friday mornings from 9am – 11am and Saturday mornings 9-11am.

 • If you need to use club tools, please ensure you clean & wipe down the tools when returning to the container.